How parental leave entitlements can be used in New Zealand

 When it starts: Up to 21 days before the due date or placement date

-When it ends: Must finish no later than 21 days after (unless the employee’s baby is in hospital — then leave ends on the day of discharge).
+When it ends: Employees must finish partner’s leave no later than 21 days after the birth date or placement date (unless the employee’s baby is in the hospital, in which case leave ends on the day of discharge).

 Negotiated carer leave